27 NCAC 01d .2906 STANDARDS FOR CONTINUED CERTIFICATION AS A SPECIALIST

 The period of certification is five years.
-Prior to the expiration of the certification period, a certified specialist who desires continued certification must apply for continued certification within the time limit described in Item (4) of this Rule.
+Prior to the expiration of the certification period, a certified specialist who desires continued certification must apply for continued certification within the time limit described in Rule .2906(d) below.
 No examination will be required for continued certification.
 However, each applicant for continued certification as a specialist shall comply with the specific requirements set forth below in addition to any general standards required by the board of all applicants for continued certification.

-(1) Substantial Involvement - The specialist must demonstrate that, for each of the five years preceding application, he or she has had substantial involvement in the specialty as defined in Rule .2905(2) of this Subchapter.
+(a) Substantial Involvement - The specialist must demonstrate that, for each of the five years preceding application, he or she has had substantial involvement in the specialty as defined in Rule .2905(b) of this subchapter.

-(5) Lapse of Certification - Failure of a specialist to apply for continued certification in a timely fashion will result in a lapse of certification.
-Following such lapse, recertification will require compliance with all requirements of Rule .2905 of this Subchapter, including the examination.
+(e) Lapse of Certification - Failure of a specialist to apply for continued certification in a timely fashion will result in a lapse of certification.
+Following such lapse, recertification will require compliance with all requirements of Rule .2905 of this subchapter, including the examination.

-(6) Suspension or Revocation of Certification - If an applicant's certification has been suspended or revoked during the period of certification, then the application shall be treated as if it were for initial certification under Rule .2905 of this Subchapter.
+(f) Suspension or Revocation of Certification - If an applicant's certification has been suspended or revoked during the period of certification, then the application shall be treated as if it were for initial certification under Rule .2905 of this subchapter.